 Introduction

 The nutritional management of small ruminants, particularly during gestation and lactation, is crucial to ensure optimal growth, reproduction, and health.
 Uda sheep, a commonly reared breed in northwestern Nigeria, are often subjected to feed limitations during the dry season, which can compromise their productivity.
 Alternative feed resources, such as local browse plants, are increasingly being explored to supplement conventional feedstuffs.
-Mormodica balsamina L. (Balsam apple) is a locally available plant with potential nutritive and medicinal properties that can serve as a feed supplement for small ruminants.
+Mormodica balsamina (Balsam apple) is a locally available plant with potential nutritive and medicinal properties that can serve as a feed supplement for small ruminants.

 Haematological parameters provide essential information on the physiological and health status of animals.
 Packed cell volume (PCV) and hemoglobin (Hb) are critical indicators of oxygen-carrying capacity and nutritional status, while red blood cell (RBC) counts reflect bone marrow function and erythropoiesis.
 White blood cell (WBC) counts, lymphocytes, monocytes, and basophils indicate the immune response and general health of animals (Elmhurst et al., 2002).
 The mean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), and mean corpuscular hemoglobin concentration (MCHC) are valuable in diagnosing anemia and assessing erythrocyte quality (Aljameel et al., 2017).
 Increases in Hb and RBC during pregnancy, as observed in the present study, are associated with higher oxygen demands and metabolic rates (El-Sherif& Assad, 2001).
 Conversely, decreases in RBC and PCV during early lactation may result from hemodilution and increased water mobilization to the mammary gland (Bamerny, 2013).